JosephP91/kweb/README.md

 If you don't want only the last committed offset as an integer, you can set ```metadata``` to ```true```.
 In this way more details will be returned.

-More details on this command here: https://kafka-python.readthedocs.io/en/master/apidoc/KafkaConsumer.html#kafka.KafkaConsumer.committed
+More details on this command here:
+<a href="https://kafka-python.readthedocs.io/en/master/apidoc/KafkaConsumer.html#kafka.KafkaConsumer.committed" target="_blank">Committed</a>

 * ### ***Partitions for topic***